kuniyasu/udacity_homework1/README.md

 This function can be take whte and orange colors.
 Those colors are used road line. white_th and orange_th are defined color code.

 ### def regionMask(image):
 This funtion can cliping image area.
-Clipped area are defined by left_bottom, right_bottom,and apex .
+Clipped area is defined by left_bottom, right_bottom,and apex .
 Clipping Default value are screens edge-buttom and center.

 ### def cannyFilter(image):